The Competitive Enablement Platform

-Fiona recognized that product teams were looking for content on their competitors that would help them differentiate when launching a new feature or product.
+Fiona saw that product teams were looking for content on their competitors that would help them differentiate when launching a new feature or product.

-“When we launch a product, we know that differentiation is really important.
+“When we launch a product, we know that competitive differentiation is really important.
 There’s so many new technologies out there, both indirect and direct competitors.
 That’s why product marketing is really part of that ideation process right from the start.
 We don’t just come in at the end of the product life cycle when something is ready [to be launched]…We’re really embedded there at the start of the conversation.”

-“When reviewing the lean canvas in the direction you want to take, if there are serious things at odds between the market opportunity, the competitive landscape analysis, and the solution you think you should be building… you have that data at an early point in time and you’re giving visibility to the product marketing sentiment and their competitive insights.”
+“When reviewing the lean canvas in the direction you want to take, if there are things at odds between the market opportunity, competitive landscape analysis, and the solution you think you should be building… you have that data at an early point in time and you’re giving visibility to the product marketing sentiment and their competitive insights.”

 Luckily for Fiona, there was already a competitive culture in place at Unbounce.
 However, in order for her competitive program to really be embedded within the organization, the competitive program had to: